Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

 Due to the orthogonality of the frame matrix, this matrix will turn out to be an important tool to extract and update cores in an efficient way.
-Further, this matrix will also play a role in splitting supercores into normal cores.
+Further, this matrix will also play a role in splitting up supercores.